From the Instagram feed to web design, why is monochromatic have a moment? Explore how to use a monochrome color palette in your work.

-The style is often used to encourage users to focus on the content and messaging, rather than the colors within the design.
-It’s harnessed in both commercial and artistic pieces, and it helps to maintain balance and unity, delivering a visually cohesive design.
+Frequently, monochrome is used to help users to focus on the content and messaging, rather than the colors within the design.
+It's harnessed in both commercial and artistic pieces, and it supports balance and unity, delivering a visually cohesive design.

-Let’s take a look at some of the most engaging uses of the monochromatic color trend, as well as some tips and templates for designing using this popular color palette.
+In this guide, we'll get to know the color principle, take a look at some most engaging uses of the monochromatic colors, as well as some tips and templates for designing using monochrome.

 At Envato, we’ve seen black (65.1% YoY growth), white (49.4% YoY growth) and grey (46.4% YoY growth) all appear in our top 10 color-related search terms over the last 12 months.
 A monochromatic color palette evokes a harmonious, peaceful feeling that both designers and consumers appear to gravitate towards, whether it’s the serenity of a monochrome interior space or the minimalism of a monochromatic website design.

 Designers love this trend because it makes selecting colors easier than if they had to choose from a wide range of hues.
 Whether they’re designing for start-up clients or global companies, they can create brand consistency with a monochromatic color palette.

 But how do you incorporate monochrome into your design work?
 Here are some tips: